 If you have a resident showing COVID-19 symptoms, please refer to the Find and Treat Team

-Hotels should complete the referral form available here
+Please complete this referral form available here

 Referrals to COVID CARE